-Kelso told SPACE.com that he is trying to address technical questions on this event, such as whether the individual masses of the pieces can be determined to assess how big of a piece might have come off of BLITS satellite.
+Kelso told SPACE.com that he is trying to address technical questions on this event, such as whether the individual masses of the pieces can be determined to assess how large a piece might have come off of the BLITS satellite.

 Kelso said that the U.S. military’s Joint Space Operations Center released on March 3 the first two-line element set (TLE) — a data format used to convey sets of orbital elements that describe the orbits of Earth-orbiting satellites — for debris associated with BLITS.
 That information further confirms CSSI’s analysis, Kelso said.

 The threat of space debris to satellites and crewed spacecraft orbiting Earth has been a growing problem.
 There are thought to be about 600,000 objects larger than 1 cm (0.39 inches) in diameter orbiting Earth, and at least 16,000 larger than 10 cm (3.9 inches), space debris trackers have said.

 Leonard David has been reporting on the space industry for more than five decades.
 He is former director of research for the National Commission on Space and a past editor-in-chief of the National Space Society's Ad Astra and Space World magazines.
 He has written for SPACE.com since 1999.
 Follow us @Spacedotcom, Facebook and Google+.
 Original article on SPACE.com.

 - Photos: Space Debris Images & Cleanup Concepts

 - The Expanding Danger of Space Debris: Fragmentation